esa/pagmo/doc/sphinx/tutorials/migration_based_on_hypervolumes.rst

 This is mainly a precaution for selecting the best emigrants possible in the early stages of the algorithm, when we expect several different fronts.
 Since the points with higher front ranks are dominated (and thus having a contribution of zero) we could not give a preference beyond the individuals of the first front for selection.

 To avoid this problem, we first compute the contributions among the individuals in the first front.
 If there are more individuals requested as available in the first front, we remove it temporarily from the population, recompute contributions of the population and continue to fill up the list of emigrants with the greatest contributors from the original second front and so on.
 This process continues until we have selected the requested number of emigrants.

 Although the general idea of `PyGMO.migration.hv_greedy_s_policy` is the same, there is one main difference.
-Instead of computing the contributions of all individuals at once (see `PyGMO.hypervolume.contributions`), we iteratively compute the *single* greatest contributor (see `PyGMO.hypervolume.greatest_contributor`).
+Instead of computing the contributions of all individuals at once (see `PyGMO.util.hypervolume.contributions`), we iteratively compute the *single* greatest contributor (see `PyGMO.util.hypervolume.greatest_contributor`).
 After the greatest contributor was found, we temporarily remove it from the population (which most likely will change the contributions from other points) and compute the new greatest contributor to select the second emigrant and so on.

 Hypervolume-based replacement policy
 ------------------------------------

 The hypervolume replacement policies work in a similar fashion, except this time the least contributing islanders are computed and replaced by the highest contributing immigrants, if any.
 The plot on the left visualizes a population of 10 islanders (green) merged together with 5 immigrants (blue).
-In this set of 15 individuals, we determine the 5 least contributors, either by computing all contributions at once (`PyGMO.migration.hv_fair_r_policy`) or iteratively (`PyGMO.migration.hv_greedy_r_policy`) by removing each least contributor (`PyGMO.hypervolume.least_contributor`) once it was established.
+In this set of 15 individuals, we determine the 5 least contributors, either by computing all contributions at once (`PyGMO.migration.hv_fair_r_policy`) or iteratively (`PyGMO.migration.hv_greedy_r_policy`) by removing each least contributor (`PyGMO.util.hypervolume.least_contributor`) once it was established.
 The plot on the right visualizes the ordered population, out of which 5 least contributors were selected.
 Since there are 3 islanders in the set of 5 least contributors, it is possible to make 3 fair replacements: 3 *discarded* islanders (crossed-over bar) with 3 *non-discarded* immigrants.